graphql/graphql.github.io/src/content/foundation/Contact.md

 For media inquiries, please reach out to [pr@graphql.org](mailto:pr@graphql.org).

+## Meetup Promotion

+If you are interested in hosting a GraphQL meetup, The GraphQL Foundation is happy to promote your GraphQL event through the [official communication channels](/community/#official-channels).

+Please contact us in the `#meetups-admin` channel on [the community Discord channel](/community/#official-channels).

 ## Technical Issues

 To report a technical issue with GraphQL, please use the [community channels](/community/).